Background pattern

 • fever

-• difficulty breathing, sore throat or cough
+• difficulty breathing, sore throat, or cough

-• nausea or vomiting, diarrhea or abdominal pain
+• nausea or vomiting, diarrhea, or abdominal pain

-• excessive fatigue or general discomfort.
+• excessive fatigue or pain or general discomfort.

 Your doctor may advise you to stop taking abacavir/lamivudine.

-If you have stopped taking this medication due to a hypersensitivity reaction,NEVER TAKE abacavir/lamivudine or any other medication that contains abacavir(such as Trizivir, Triumeq or Ziagen)again.If you do, within hours, you may experience a drop in blood pressure that can put your life at risk or cause death.
+If you have stopped taking this medication due to a hypersensitivity reaction, NEVER AGAIN take abacavir/lamivudine or any other medication containing abacavir(such as Trizivir, Triumeq, or Ziagen).If you do, within hours, you may experience a drop in blood pressure that can pose a risk to your life or cause death.

-The packaging of Abacavir/Lamivudine Kern Pharma includes aPatient Information Leafletto remind you and healthcare staff about hypersensitivity reactions.Separate the leaflet from the packaging and always carry it with you.
+The packaging of Abacavir/Lamivudina Kern Pharma includes a Patient Information Cardto remind you and healthcare personnel about hypersensitivity reactions.
+Separate the card from the packaging and always carry it with you.

-They can affect up to1 in 10people:
+May affect up to 1 in 10people:

 • hypersensitivity reaction